-5 Latosha performed an experiment on four equal-sized tomato plants.
+Latosha performed an experiment on four equal-sized tomato plants.
 She gave each plant the same amount of light and nutrients, but different amounts of water.
 She frequently measured the amount of oxygen produced by each plant.

 Which hypothesis is Latosha studying in this experiment?

-A If the amount of light is increased, the rate of photosynthesis will increase.
-B If the amount of water is increased, the rate of photosynthesis will increase. \odot If the amount of nutrients is increased, the rate of photosynthesis will increase.
+- If the amount of light is increased, the rate of photosynthesis will increase. - If the amount of water is increased, the rate of photosynthesis will increase. - © If the amount of nutrients is increased, the rate of photosynthesis will increase. - Joel finished an experiment and had some unused chemical solution.